Skip to content

 Visit Pavilion Payments

-Pavilion Payments is the parent company behind VIP Preferred, the default ACH/eCheck rail on every major US-regulated online sportsbook and casino — DraftKings, FanDuel, BetMGM, Caesars, BetRivers, ESPN BET, WSOP, Hard Rock Bet.
-It is more than VIP Preferred though.
+Pavilion Payments is the parent company behind VIP Preferred, the default ACH/eCheck rail on every major US-regulated online sportsbook and casino: DraftKings, FanDuel, BetMGM, Caesars, BetRivers, ESPN BET, WSOP, Hard Rock Bet.
+It is more than VIP Preferred, though.
 Pavilion runs an omnichannel US gaming payments stack that also covers credit and debit card cash advance at the cage, full-service TITO kiosks at 350+ casino properties, Apple Pay through Tap2Play at land-based EGMs, Choice4 deferred-settlement eCheck, an iGaming SDK with SameDay ACH/RTP/FedNow, and the CasinoSoft Title 31/AML compliance suite acquired in July 2025.
-Owned by Parthenon Capital Partners since the $415M carve-out from Global Payments closed April 1, 2023.
-Diallo Gordon became CEO on January 1, 2026. ~145 employees with plans to add ~90 in 2026, ~$100M annual revenue, ~$10B processed in 2025, 500+ operator partners, 3 million+ enrolled VIP Preferred patrons.
-For US-licensed iGaming and tribal gaming operators, Pavilion is not optional infrastructure — it is the baseline.
-The trade-offs are the same ones that come with category dominance: legacy VIP Connect XML integration, no public REST API, no GitHub presence, no published pricing, no international footprint, no crypto, and consumer-side complaint volume that comes with being the named brand on regulated US gambling deposits.
+It has been owned by Parthenon Capital Partners since the $415M carve-out from Global Payments closed April 3, 2023, and Diallo Gordon became CEO on January 1, 2026.
+The company has ~145 employees with plans to add ~90 in 2026, ~$100M annual revenue, ~$10B processed in 2025, 400+ gaming clients and 3 million+ enrolled VIP Preferred patrons.
+For US-licensed iGaming and tribal gaming operators, Pavilion is baseline infrastructure rather than an optional add-on.
+The trade-offs come with category dominance: legacy VIP Connect XML integration, no public REST API, no GitHub presence, no published pricing, no international footprint, no crypto, and consumer-side complaint volume that comes with being the named brand on regulated US gambling deposits.

 Quick Info